Evanesco-Labs/go-evanesco/README.md

 )](https://pkg.go.dev/github.com/ethereum/go-ethereum?tab=doc)
 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.com/invite/VnYXBSF)

-But from that baseline of EVM compatible, Evanesco Main Chain introduces a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
-The most bonded validator candidates of staking will become validators and produce blocks.
-The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

-Cross-chain transfer and other communication are possible due to native support of interoperability.
-Relayers and on-chain contracts are developed to support that. **The Evanesco Main Chain** will be:
+**The Evanesco Main Chain** will be:

-- **A self-sovereign blockchain**: Provides security and safety with elected validators.
+- **A self-sovereign blockchain**: Provides security and safety with miner and elected validators.
 - **EVM-compatible**: Supports all the existing Ethereum tooling along with faster finality and cheaper transaction fees.
 - **Interoperable**: Comes with efficient native dual chain communication; Optimized for scaling high-performance dApps that require fast and smooth user experience.
-- **Distributed with on-chain governance**: Proof of Staked Authority brings in decentralization and community participants.
+- **Distributed with on-chain governance**: GPOW brings in decentralization and community participants.
 As the native token, EVA will serve as both the gas of smart contract execution and tokens for staking.

+Cross-chain transfer and other communication are possible due to native support of interoperability.
+CrossWrapper and on-chain contracts are developed to support that.

 More details in [White Paper](https://evanesco.org/assets/whitepaper.pdf).

 ## Key features

-### Proof of Staked Authority
+### Grandpa over PoW
-Although Proof-of-Work (PoW) has been approved as a practical mechanism to implement a decentralized network, it is not friendly to the environment and also requires a large size of participants to maintain the security.
+Although Proof-of-Work (PoW) has been approved as a practical mechanism to implement a decentralized network, it is not friendly to the environment and also requires a large size of participants to maintain the security and consistency.

-Proof-of-Authority(PoA) provides some defense to 51% attack, with improved efficiency and tolerance to certain levels of Byzantine players (malicious or hacked).
-Meanwhile, the PoA protocol is most criticized for being not as decentralized as PoW, as the validators, i.e. the nodes that take turns to produce blocks, have all the authorities and are prone to corruption and security attacks.

-To combine PoW and PoA for consensus, Evanesco Main Chain implement a novel consensus engine called GPoW that:
+To combine PoW and Grandpa for consensus, Evanesco Main Chain implement a novel consensus engine called GPoW that:

-1. Blocks are produced by a limited set of validators.
-2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking based governance on Evanesco Chain.
-4. The validator set change is relayed via a cross-chain communication mechanism.
-5. GPoW consensus engine will interact with a set of [system contracts]() to achieve liveness slash, revenue distributing and validator set renewing func.
+GPoW consensus includes two layers of consensus mechanisms, which are nested, influence each other and play different roles.
+GPoW algorithm not only provides almost real-time, asynchronous and safe finality similar to GRANDPA algorithm, but also can fairly distribute new tokens according to PoW, enabling a wider range of communities to go in for the construction of the whole ecology.
+The basic steps of the GPoW consensus are:
+1. When the whole network starts, the network miners start to run PoW algorithm and transmit data based on the privacy cascade communication protocol. a.In the case of transaction or routing data, public or cascaded private transmission is set based on transaction settings b.In the case of a PoW block, it is publicly broadcast to nearby network nodes c.On average, the network miner calculates a PoW block and broadcasts it every 10 minutes

+2. The two-layer Sorter network packages the broadcast transactions into blocks, and determines the final consistency of the whole chain according to GRANDPA protocol. a.In the case of transaction data, the block-generating person is obtained according to the drawing algorithm, and the block is generated and determined as final (second level) b.In the case of a PoW block, the most suitable block is determined according to the content of the block broadcast by the block-generating person and the finality is determined (10 minutes)

+Now we are at the stage of **α-testnet**, Evanesco α Chain introduces a system of 7 validators with POA consensus that can support Privacy Account and EVM-compatible privacy-middleware.
+It is very easy to test the functionality of Evanesco.

 ## Native Token